 However, the only product available for tackling worms is a product called Cast Clear.

-It’s a surfactant product that contains nutrients which have been shown to reduce worm activity in the upper parts of the lawn.
+It’s a surfactant product that contains nutrients that have been shown to reduce worm activity in the upper parts of the lawn.
 It then breaks down to natural nutrients which are then readily available for use by the grass.